joepyro17/todo_pyro/README.md

 ## Todo Pyro - Simple Todo
-A simple and minial Todo list mobile app using Flutter
+A simple and minimal Todo list mobile app using Flutter

 ## Key Features
+- Easy to add / remove Category
+- Easy to add task and check when task is done
+- Can set color for each category

+## Future features
+- Facebook/Google sign in
+- Firebase integration
+- Animation

 ## Screens
 ![Main Screen](https://github.com/joepyro17/todo_pyro/blob/master/screenshots/main.png)